 I did this particular one in a square pan because I wanted it easier to cut and eat by hand.
-I took it to one of the gardens where I work to celebrate the birthday of our “boss” Sister Heloise.
+I took it to one of the gardens where I work to celebrate the birthday of our “boss,” Sister Heloise.
 Our garden is within a convent of Dominican Sisters.
 Sister Heloise turned 83 with vitality and intelligence so impressive; she is a remarkable woman.

-Dominican Sisters is one of the gardens I manage and coordinate now, my gringo friends from there are those who accompanied me over the years without a work visa and identity here in the US, they know me well, and I’m always happy to share with them these celebrations.
+Dominican Sisters is one of the gardens I manage and coordinate now.
+My gringo friends from there are those who accompanied me over the years without a work visa and identity here in the US, they know me well, and I’m always happy to share these with their celebrations.

 The kuchen is delicious, but I do not recommend using a square pan because it came out too doughy.
 Use a cheesecake or spring pan, 9″.

 - 250 grams of all-purpose flour (2 cups)

 - 125 grams of softened butter (8 tablespoons)